 Identifying the type of hernia you have is an important step to finding a solution.
 In general, hiatal hernias are diagnosed in people who are getting tests for GERD, heartburn, chest pain or abdominal pain.
 To get a proper diagnosis, your doctor may recommend a chest X-ray, an X-ray with a barium swallow or an upper endoscopy.

 Dr. Charles explained that “most hiatal hernias are too small to cause worrisome symptoms.
 But for those who seem to have symptoms regularly to the point of distraction from regular eating habits and daily life, diagnosis and treatment are recommended.”
-Over-the-counter acid reflux medications are a great starting point.
+Over-the-counter acid reflux medications, including proton pump inhibitors (PPIs), are a great starting point.
 Additionally, your doctor will recommend adjustments to your diet to avoid tomato-based ingredients or other ingredients that can upset your stomach.
 Dr. Charles also said obesity, late-night snacking, smoking and alcohol can contribute to—or aggravate— the symptoms of a hiatal hernia.
 Raising the head of your bed six inches can help relieve nighttime symptoms.

 “It's rare that a hiatal hernia would require surgery,” commented Dr. Charles.
 “This becomes a possibility in those who no longer have relief from medications and lifestyle alterations or if the size of the hiatal hernia increases over time.”